sumcoinlabs/sumcore-lib/docs/index.md

 ## Principles

 Sumcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
 The decentralized nature of the Sumcoin network allows for highly resilient sumcoin infrastructure, and the developer community needs reliable, open-source tools to implement sumcoin apps and services.
-Litecore provides a reliable API for JavaScript apps that need to interface with Sumcoin.
+Sumcore provides a reliable API for JavaScript apps that need to interface with Sumcoin.

 To get started, just `npm install sumcore` or `bower install sumcore`.